dmparrishphd/cIsForChildren/Files/0/introduction.md

 You can tell me what you like or don't like about this book or share ideas.
 Send email to <cisforchildren@yahoo.com>.
 I do not check this email every day: please give me time to write back.

+## Continue Reading

+You may continue reading by choosing a link from the [Subject Index](./index.md).

+I suggest reading about the [character set](./theCharacterSet.md) next.